ActiveMasquerade/meter_reader/README.md

 - [] Make an a analog reader node
 - [] Train a CNN for reading digital meters
 - [] Make the different readers(CNN or heuristic) into services and to be chosen at launch
+- [] Add a new option for using an external api for OCR